Allen-ISD-Computer-Science/REPO_FoodGame_2024/README.md

 CS-II/III ISP PROJECT 2023-2024

 # Vision Statement
 To provide users with an entertaining and bond-building experience.
+We want to create a game that will give users of all ages new found joy and entertainment, and serve as a refresher in comparison to other mainstream games and genres.
+Micro-transactions will become avaliable to committed players.

 # Roles